-a.
-Defendant/Person under supervision Transportation Expenses (1202) for defendant/person under supervision transportation to and from treatment facilities:

-- (1) For eligible defendants/person under supervision who the USPO/USPSO determines are unemployed or unable to pay transportation prices, - (2) That the USPO/USPSO authorizes and approves, and - That does not exceed the price of public transportation via the most direct route.
-If public transportation is not available, the vendor must seek prior approval from the CO for reimbursement of alternative means of transportation.
+- a.
+Defendant/Person under supervision Transportation Expenses (1202) for defendant/person under supervision transportation to and from treatment facilities: - (1) For eligible defendants/person under supervision who the USPO/USPSO determines are unemployed or unable to pay transportation prices, - (2) That the USPO/USPSO authorizes and approves, and - (3) That does not exceed the price of public transportation via the most direct route.
+If public transportation is not available, the vendor must seek prior approval from the contracting officer or designee for reimbursement of alternative means of transportation accordance with the Judiciary Travel Regulations (JTR).